vampjaz/razer_blade_stealth_hackintosh/README.md

 **Disclaimer:** I am not responsible if you mess up your computer with this guide.
 I recommend reading everything so you know what you're getting yourself into.

-**Another Note:** I made some changes to attempt to fix sleep.
-If you want the version before I added these changes (its cleaner and brightness actually works), look [here](https://github.com/red-green/razer_blade_stealth_hackintosh/tree/9aa7073060d2b18caa506e3996444312b12b8a6e).

 Here is the hardware specification of my Blade as I bought it:

 __**Razer Blade Stealth 2018**__